Super Nintendo / Famicom Architecture

 Image

-Star Fox (1993) uses the Super FX GSU chip to render 3D surfaces (the S-PPU only sees a background layer made of erratic tiles).
+Star Fox (1993) uses the Super FX GSU chip to render 3D surfaces.
+Behind the scenes, the S-PPU only sees a background layer made of erratic tiles.

-Alternatively and most importantly, LoRom and HiROM can also be adapted to house enhancement chips in the cartridge.
+Alternatively, and most importantly, LoRom and HiROM can also be adapted to accommodate enhancement chips within the cartridge.
 These are additional processors that expand the capabilities of the console.
 To name a few examples of new configurations:

-It’s difficult to ignore the impact this engineering made on games during the 90s, many of which managed to exceed the expectations of this console without requiring expansion modules and whatnot.
-You could say this complicated Nintendo’s plans to deliver a successor of this console (which may explain why advanced games like Star Fox 2 were cancelled).
+It’s difficult to overlook the impact this engineering had on 90s gaming, with many titles surpassing the console’s expectations - and without requiring expansion modules and whatnot.
+You could say this complicated Nintendo’s plans for a successor console, which may explain the cancellation of advanced games like Star Fox 2.

 Anti-piracy / Region Lock

-With the Super Nintendo, Nintendo once again became the sole authority on game distribution.
-Thus, in an attempt to enforce the company’s rules, engineers devised three different layers to protect cartridges against third-party distribution (and subsequently circumvention of royalties).
+With the Super Nintendo, Nintendo assumed again the sole authority over game distribution.
+To enforce its policies, the company devised three layers of protection to prevent unauthorised cartridge distribution and circumvention of royalties.

-Firstly, the external shape of cartridges is different between regions, so they won’t fit on consoles from different regions.
-Be as it may, anybody could easily go around this by using a third-party adapter.
+Firstly, the external shape of cartridges is different between regions, so they won’t fit on consoles from different areas.
+Be as it may, this could be easily bypassed using a third-party adapter.

-As a final layer (and specially made to protect against bootlegging) games also included a chain of piracy checks like:
+As a final layer - specifically designed to combat bootlegging - games included a chain of piracy checks within their program, such as:

-2. A series of checksums on the code to check if the previous comparison was removed.
-These checks would be dispersed at different stages of the game, so they’d be difficult to find.
+2. Code integrity checks: A series of checksums embedded throughout the game’s code verify whether the previous SRAM size verification routines have been removed.
+These checks are dispersed at different stages of the game, making them difficult to locate and remove.

-This could be nullified by manually removing these routines but, naturally, it would take significant time to find all of them.
+While these measures could be nullified by manually stripping out the routines, this was a time-consuming task.
 After all, they would be scattered around the game only to upset the player (and eventually make them buy a legitimate copy).
-Truth to be told, you’ll notice that most ROMs surfing the internet had all their piracy checks removed.
+Truth to be told, you’ll notice that most ROMs available online have had all their piracy checks removed.

 That’s all folks